Get insider access

 Notable Mentions

 • Canon EOS R7: The Canon EOS R7 is a fantastic mid-range camera and a great fit for sports and wildlife photography, with better ergonomics and faster burst shooting than the Sony α6700.
-It's also a bit pricier and has fewer lens options overall.
+However, it's also a bit pricier and has fewer lens options overall.
 See our review

 • Fujifilm X-H2: The Fujifilm X-H2 is an incredible APS-C camera with the same high-resolution sensor as the Fujifilm X-T5.
 It offers more advanced video capabilities, including 8k recording, but it's pricier and less portable.
 See our review

-• OM SYSTEM OM-1: The OM SYSTEM OM-1 is one of the best Micro Four Thirds cameras we've tested.
-It's a great choice if you need something more rugged and portable than the Sony α7 IV.
-However, its smaller sensor isn't as well-suited to low-light shooting.
+• OM SYSTEM OM-1 Mark II: The OM SYSTEM OM-1 Mark II is one of the best Micro Four Thirds cameras we've tested.
+It's a great choice if you need something more rugged and portable than the Canon EOS R6 Mark II.
+However, it isn't as well-rounded for video work, with less advanced internal recording capabilities.
 See our review

 Recent Updates